Tooth Extractions

 • Dull, throbbing pain 3–4 days after extraction

-• Pain that radiates and doesn’t respond to medication
+• Pain that radiates and does not respond to medication

 • Foul breath or an unpleasant taste